TarahBeryl/Sevi-Docs/docs/buyer/register.md

 <img src="/img/complete-kyc.png" alt="account" width="200"/>
 <img src="/img/kyc-details.png" alt="account" width="200"/>

+# Step 2: Register your Sevi Accounnt
+After creating your SEVI account, you’ll move on to the registration process, where you’ll provide the necessary information to unlock access to credit services.
+Ensure you follow all these steps to complete registration;

 ## Take a picture of your ID card
 Because Sevi provides a financial service we are obliged by law to perform a 'know your customer procedure'.
 No worries, it won't take long and you can do it from the convenience of your own smartphone.
 Your personal data is stored savely and will not be shared or sold.
 For more information see our [Privacy Policy](/privacy)